ZilUZhU/Heart_Disease_Indicator/README.md

-## Setting up the dataset
+## Setting up the dataset (Optional)

-Use `https://github.com/ZilUZhU/Heart_Disease_Indicator.git` to download the code.
+Note: The environment already included a pre-trained model from 2020

-Unzip the data2020.csv.zip to get data2020.csv.
+Unzip the data2020.csv.zip or heart_2022_with_nans to csv data.

-Run regression_oversample.ipynb to load the data and train the model
+Run regression_oversample.ipynb to load the data and train the model (You might need to check the correct data path)

 ## Run the page

 In the main directory, run `python http.server`.

+Front-end website will be hosted at `port 8000` by default.
+In any browser, open localhost [http://localhost:8000](http://localhost:8000).

 In another terminal, run `python server.py`

-Server will be hosted at `port 8000` by default.
-In any browser, open localhost [http://localhost:8000](http://localhost:8000).
+Back-end server will be hosted at `port 8001` by default.

 Click open [/visualization](http://localhost:8000/visualization/) to see interactive visualization.

+And submit questionnaire after the server.py is hosted.

 ## About Model